alexandraweb/Hiding-in-plain-sight-unannotated-structural-variants-in-public-genomic-data-sets/README.md

 ## Getting Started
 1. [Download miniconda](https://docs.conda.io/en/latest/miniconda.html) and choose Python 3.7 64-bit installer.
 ```
-Make sure to open a new terminal and test with `which conda`.
+After downloading it make sure to open a new terminal and test with `which conda`.
 ```
 For example:
 ```